Frequently Asked Questions

 How much does it cost to become a member?

-A $500 application fee is required to be reviewed by our Board of Directors, once approved, that converts to an ownership share in the club.
+A $500 application fee is required once the Board of Directors reviews and approves your application.
+The $500 converts to an ownership share in the club.

 What are the ongoing costs for members?